rishideep04/queuectl/README.md

 >    "port": 5432 <br/>
 >    } <br/>
 > 3. Initialize the Database <br/>
->    python cli.py init #initializing the database for storing the jobs,workers and configuration features <br/>
+>    python cli.py init #initializing the database for storing the jobs,workers and configuration features **{this step can be skipped if you want to use the existing database}** <br/>

 **Now we are good to go !!!!** <br/>
 **the setup is ready to use**  <br/>